-Look no further as we have put together the most charming small towns in Germany to visit sweeping across the entire country.
+While this list could never be complete, we did our best to narrow it down to the 10 most charming towns in Germany to visit.
 Each of these destinations has a plethora of things to do and see and the perfect excuse to plan your next getaway to Germany.

-10 Incredible Germany Towns You Need to Visit
+10 Pretty Towns in Germany You Need to Visit

 The architecture here is reputably elaborate and florid in design, most notably the Residenz Palace, which was built in the 18th century.
 The palace is full of lavishly decorated rooms, elaborate staircases, and an enormous fresco that was painted by Tiepolo, the Venetian artist.

 Art is also very much appreciated in Würzburg, with establishments like the Martin von Wagner Museum storing and displaying more than 6000 beautiful pieces of art from around all Europe.

 If you happen to visit in the spring you can attend one of the oldest beer festivals in all of Germany at Kiliani Volksfest, just one of the many incredible things to do in Würzburg that makes it one of the best small towns in Germany.

 The first capital of Bavaria, Regensburg, is one of the only surviving medieval towns in Germany.
 You can see traces of Roman history here in Regensburg, Germany as well as a majority of its medieval past.
 Because of its incredible preservation of medieval stone buildings, Regensburg, Germany has been named a UNESCO World Heritage Site with over 1,200 designated historic protected buildings.

 Regensberg was established as far back as two thousand years ago, under the rule of the Romans.
 Under the Roman Empire, the city’s artists and architects became increasingly proficient at their work; going on to build the architectural monuments that are now a UNESCO recognized World Heritage Site as mentioned above.